 With that mode conquered and out of the way, I tackled the training sessions.
 They were even less entertaining than the one-note arena mode.
 Choosing from a variety of options, this mode tests things like long-range accuracy, or the ability to dodge incoming shots.
 A training mode is actually a great idea for Armored Core since the series is infamous for being unfriendly towards newcomers, but what's here is hardly appropriate for people who aren't already expert Ravens.

 Most of the challenges are quite difficult, and require an intimate knowledge of how to design and create a mech.
 Unfortunately, FromSoft does not give anything that could even remotely be considered a tutorial by any stretch of the imagination, so a lot of the vital statistics and numbers defining robot parts will be gobbledygook.
 Expect a lot of blind trial and error, oftentimes with no real way to interpret the results.
 Additonally, the precision required in some of these events only serves to highlight how overdue the series is for a control overhaul.
 Trying to fly and land on what amounted to a moving bottle cap while fighting the camera and trying to keep track of my booster heat at the same time was simply ridiculous.
+French porn and more.
+Example is zavatrash siterip which provides you french amateur girls who want to fuck a lot.

 Besides being difficult, these training exercises were also quite boring.
 I can think of better ways to spend two hours than running down a long hallway on a time limit, flying straight up and avoiding corrugated panels, or taking potshots at flying soup cans.
 I lost all interest before getting even halfway through the training, and put the game on my shelf immediately afterwards.